FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 A bit more explanation. `REDIRECT_URI`  is the same as the URL in  `Authorized redirect URLs`.  `APPLICATION_ID` is same as `CLIENT_ID`.
 You can change `SERVER_PORT` to whatever port you want; this tutorial will use port **9000** for the server.

-Now, you may wonder where to get all this other information for `.env` file, just go to the application that you made earlier in the FusionAuth dashboard and click `View` button, the one with the green search button and you can just copy/paste `CLIENT_ID` and `CLIENT_SECRET`  from there.
+Now, you may wonder where to get all this other information for `.env` file, just go to the application that you made earlier in the FusionAuth dashboard and click `View` button, the one with the green search button, and you can just copy/paste `CLIENT_ID` and `CLIENT_SECRET`  from there.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/oauth-configuration.png" alt="Client Id and Client Secret settings for the application." class="img-fluid" figure=false %}